natenka/pyneng-book-en/docs/source/book/09_functions/3b_func_unpacking_args.rst

     Out[11]: ['interface Fa0/10', 'no shutdown', 'ip address 10.255.4.1 255.255.255.0']

-Suppose you call a function and pass it information that has been obtained from another source, for example from the database.
+Suppose you call a function and pass it information that has been obtained from another source, for example from database.

 For example, interfaces_info list contains parameters for configuring interfaces: